-Stephen A. Hines, Vice Chairman – Mr. Hines had been employed with Stewart & Stevenson for over twenty years and was the Vice President of Human Resources.
-Currently, Mr. Hines is the Director of Human Resources for Calpine Corporation in Houston, Texas.
-Mr. Hines first joined Space City CU as a member in 1983 and was elected to the board of directors in 1984 where he now serves as Vice Chairman.
-Mr. Hines holds a BA from the University of Texas and an MBA from Texas A&I University, Kingsville.
+Stephen A. Hines, Vice Chairman – Mr. Hines was employed with Stewart & Stevenson for twenty-five years and was the Vice President of Human Resources.
+Mr. Hines was the Vice President of Human Resources and Labor Relations for NRG Energy and Vice President of Human Resources for Certified Safety.
+Mr. Hines first joined Space City CU as a member in 1983, was named to the credit committee in 1985, then appointed to the board of directors in 1986 where he now serves as Vice Chairman.
+Mr. Hines holds a BA from the University of Texas and a Masters in Psychology from Texas A&I University, Kingsville.
+In 2022, a scholarship was created in his name to honor his long-time service and outstanding leadership on the board.
+The Stephen A. Hines Scholarship is awarded annually through Space City Charities.

-Judy Langford, Secretary – Mrs. Langford was employed by Stewart & Stevenson for 26 years until the Turbine Division of S&S was acquired by General Electric where she has been employed for 13 years.
-She currently holds the position of Production Planner for the manufacturing portion of gas turbine packaging.
-Mrs. Langford has been a member of the Space City Credit Union since 1973 and a director for 25 years and serves as Secretary for the Board of Directors.
+Judy Langford, Secretary – Mrs. Langford is retired after being employed by Stewart & Stevenson for 26 years until the Turbine Division of S&S was acquired by General Electric where she was employed for 18 years.
+Mrs. Langford has been a member of Space City Credit Union since 1973 and a director since 1982 and currently serves as Secretary of the Board.
+She enjoys spending time with her family and traveling with her husband.
+In 2022, a scholarship was created in her name to honor her long-time service and outstanding leadership on the board.
+The Judith A. Langford Scholarship is awarded annually through Space City Charities.

 John L. (Jack) Patton, Assistant Secretary – Mr. Patton retired from General Electric after 18 years with GE / Stewart & Stevenson Gas Turbine Division in 2008.
 He held various positions, including Director of Engineering and General Manager – Packaged Products.
 Mr. Patton has been a member of Space City Credit Union since 1992, on the Audit Committee since 2008, and was appointed to the Board of Directors as Assistant Secretary in 2011.
 He holds a BS in Engineering from the University of the Pacific and MS in Engineering from the University of Arizona.
 Mr. Patton has also been involved in several Condominium Boards, currently serving as President of a Condominium Association in Colorado.
 He is also currently a deacon at his church.
 Mr. Patton also stays active with golf, snow skiing and biking/walking.